Illinois Barber Exam 2026: Everything You Need to Know

 Some facilities may offer lockers for you to keep your belongings in while you take your test, but if not, you might have to leave them in your car or at home.

-There exam is entirely written, there is no practical, hands-on exam in Illinois for barbering.
+The theory exam is entirely written, there is no practical, hands-on exam in Illinois for barbering.

-It’s a multiple choice test that is done entirely on the computer at a PSI testing facility.
+It’s a multiple-choice test that is done entirely on the computer at a PSI testing facility.
 It will cover both theory and practical skill topics.

-Because the software PSI uses can be a little confusing at first, you’ll be given a brief tutorial to help get you acquainted with it before your exam actually starts.
+Because the software PSI uses can be a little confusing at first, you’ll be given a brief tutorial to help get you acquainted with it before your exam starts.

 Once that’s complete, you’ll have only 90 minutes to complete the exam.
 And even if you have to take breaks, that time does not stop.